asclepius/paulkulyk.com/blog/_posts/2008-06-17-testing-anti-patterns-incidental-coverage.markdown

 If we want our automated test suite to ensure that the <code>#index</code> method remains capable of producing an XML-formatted response as our codebase changes over time, we'd need to add a test case to exercise that code.

+{% highlight ruby %}
-<pre lang="ruby">class ProductsControllerTest < ActionController::TestCase
+class ProductsControllerTest < ActionController::TestCase
   def test_should_get_index_formatted_for_html
     get :index
     assert_response :success